kretsulaksusha/Computer-project/README.md

 ```

 - ### permutations()
-Generate all permutations of length number of elements in iterable
+Description: Generate all permutations of length `number` of elements in `iterable`

+Get permutations of an iterable of length `number`

+Made by: Sviatoslav
+Helped: Ksenia, Radomyr
 ```python
 def permutations(iterable, number: int = None):
     if not hasattr(iterable, "__iter__"):